KnpLabs/KnpUserBundle/Resources/doc/custom_storage_layer.rst

 .. caution::

-    The validation of the uniqueness of the username and email fields is done using the constraints provided by DoctrineBundle or PropelBundle.
+    The validation of the uniqueness of the username and email fields is done using the constraints provided by DoctrineBundle.
 You will need to take care of this validation when using a custom storage layer, using a `custom constraint`_